denbuzze/denbuzze.github.com/_posts/2011-02-02-weathery-a-weather-aggregator.markdown

 - development
 ---

-As a sailing instructor it’s important to know as much information about the weather as possible.
-You need to be able to see how much wind there’s going to be, the height of the waves, the tides, if any storm is approaching, …
+As a sailing instructor it's important to know as much information about the weather as possible.
+You need to be able to see how much wind there's going to be, the height of the waves, the tides, if any storm is approaching, …

 If you do this yourself, you usually have to check several websites.
 Each website has its advantages and disadvantages.
 Some are good in predicting the wind, others contain information about tides.